-The Chair or Vice Chair will notify the employee, in writing, of the meeting and will be advised of the concerns and that this is the first formal stage of the procedure.
+The line manager will notify the employee, in writing, of the meeting and will be advised of the concerns and that this is the first formal stage of the procedure.
 The employee will have the right to be accompanied by a colleague or trade union representative and will be given the opportunity to state their point of view.